-Throughout our history the Youth Sport Trust has sought to find ways to ensure that physical education (PE), sport and physical activity are relevant and motivating for girls.
-We are currently focused on helping schools understand what motivates girls to take part, enabling teacher to work with girls – through consultation and leadership – to make the necessary changes to their PE, sport and physical activity provision.
-In Scotland we partner with Sport Scotland to achieve this through Fit for Girls, whilst in other nations we use Youth Sport Trust Girls Active.
+DescriptionThe Youth Sport Trust has always sought to find ways to ensure that Physical Education (PE), sport and physical activity are relevant, motivating and accessible for girls.
+The Girls Active programme helps schools understand what motivates girls to take part, enabling teachers to work with girls through consultation and leadership to make the necessary changes to their PE, sport and physical activity provision to engage all girls in ways that appeal to them.

 Research shows that:

 - By age 7 girls are already less active than boys and this disparity widens as they move from childhood into adolescence

 - Secondary-age girls are more likely to experience barriers to participation than boys

 - The biggest drop-off occurs during the transition from primary to secondary school, with disruption to friendship groups and declining body confidence affecting girls participation in PE and sport.